IDLEpress/idlepressarcade/docs/ubuntu.md

 My test dev hardware was an [AMD SER5 Pro mini PC](https://xdaforums.com/t/beelink-ser5-pro-review-a-beast-of-a-mini-pc.4483881/) provided by IDLE Press.
 Some steps below might be slightly different depending on your hardware.

-1. Insert USB drive into the PC and turn it on
+1. Insert a USB drive into the PC and turn it on
 2. Press F7 to open the boot menu
 3. Select the USB drive from the "please select boot device" menu (UEFI)
 4. Select "Try or Install Ubuntu", press enter, wait a minute or two

-#### At the "Welcome to Ubuntu" screen
+**At the "Welcome to Ubuntu" screen**

 Follow setup process steps which include connecting to a network (wired connection or connect to Wifi), updating the installer, and creating a user account.